Cannabis Licensing Application Prep: 3 Foundational Elements

 Many states or localities require that cannabis businesses be located a certain distance from specific locations, such as schools, places of religious worship, or childcare centers.
 Further, localities often require cannabis businesses to be in areas with specific zoning classifications.
 Your business plan and financial model will determine what type and size location you need, and what you should spend on buying or leasing property.

-Demonstrating a strong, positive relationship with your host community is essential to obtaining a license.
+Demonstrating a strong, positive relationship with your host community is essential to obtaining a medical or adult-use (recreational) cannabis license.
 Application evaluators want to license businesses that are supported by their host community and have shown that they will be good neighbors.
 You should build relationships with as many people in your chosen community as possible and be transparent about your future business.
 Getting involved in your community during the pre-application phase can make your cannabis license application stand out from the crowd.

 Having the right expertise on your team is a critical factor to success.
 Shaping a diverse, experienced team that also fulfills any special requirements that might be in the future licensing application, like a Medical Director or a Director of Security, is crucial for your application.
 Many states have extremely specific experience requirements that may make it tough to find qualified staff.
 Getting an early start on your staffing search will make it considerably easier to identify and recruit the best advisors, managers, and employees for your business.